How to Get Rid of Sour Cat Urine Odor for Good

-- Once it is dry, vacuum away and white, dusty residue left by the baking soda.
+- Once it is dry, vacuum away the residue left by the baking soda.

-Be sure to spot test a small area of the fabric or carpet you will treat to make sure it is colorfast.
-This solution shouldn't bleach any fabrics, but it is best to check and be sure.
+Be sure to spot test a small area of the fabric or carpet first to make sure it is colorfast.
+This solution shouldn't bleach any fabrics, but it is best to check to be sure.

-This treatment can be used on fabric, woven carpets, wood floors, cement — pretty much any surface on which a pet might urinate.
+This treatment can be used on fabric, woven carpets, any kind of floor, cement — pretty much any surface on which a pet might urinate.

-The above recipe is good for one or two stains.
+The above recipe will give you enough cleanser to use twice or treat two stains.
 Mix more to treat larger areas.
-Do not store the already-mixed solution, but mix a new batch fresh when your pet has an accident.
+Do not store the already-mixed solution: mix a fresh new batch when your pet has an accident.

-- White vinegar is great to get rid of some odors, though it isn't always effective against cat pee.
-Used straight from the bottle or diluted with distilled water, white vinegar will help neutralize pet urine odors, especially ammonia, and it won't leave behind a sour vinegar smell.
+- White vinegar is great to get rid of some odors, though it isn't always effective against cat and dog pee.
+Used straight from the bottle or diluted with water, white vinegar will help neutralize pet urine odors, and it won't leave behind a sour vinegar smell.

 - Nature's Miracle is an enzyme-based odor remover found at most pet stores.
 Some pet owners swear by it, but it didn't work well for my mom.

-- OxyClean is an oxygen-based cleaner, much as hydrogen peroxide is, and can kill bacteria which may be behind the lingering cat urine smell.
+- OxyClean is an oxygen-based cleaner (like hydrogen peroxide) and can kill bacteria which may be the reason for that lingering cat urine smell.
 Mix it with water and baking soda to remove pet odors.

 - OdoBan and OdoMute are two products that many people say works well on cat pee, but I have not tried them.